Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale: Abstract

 \section{Abstract}

+We are grateful for H. Triebel for helpful comments regarding Proposition \ref{propoRiemannTriebel}.
 The first author was supported by Academy of Finland project SA13316965.
-The second author was supported by the ERC grants 320501 (FP7/2007-2013) and 307179-GFTIPFD, and partially supported by MTM-2016-77635-P (Spain) and 2017-SGR-395 (Catalonia).
+The second author was supported by the Spanish State Research Agency, through the Severo Ochoa and Mar\'ia de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M), by the Spanish government under the grant IJC2018-035373-I and by ERC grants 320501 (FP7/2007-2013), 307179-GFTIPFD and partially supported by MTM-2016-77635-P, PID2020-114167GB-I00, PID2021-125021NA-I00, PID2021-123405NB-I00 (Spain) and projects 2017-SGR-395, 2021 SGR 00087 and 2021-SGR-00071 (Catalonia).
+The two first authors were supported also by the ERC grant 834728-QUAMAP.
 The third author was supported by the Academy of Finland CoE ``Analysis and Dynamics'', as well as the Academy of Finland Project ``Conformal methods in analysis and random geometry''.